-In July 2004, we entered into a development agreement, which we refer to as the Spain development agreement, with Iberdrola Energias Renovables II, S.A., an affiliate of Iberdrola, Sociedad para el Desarrollo Regional de Cantabria, S.A., or SODERCAN, which is the industrial development agency of the Spanish region of Cantabria, and Instituto para la Diversificacion y Ahorro de la Energia, S.A., or IDAE, a Spanish government agency dedicated to energy conservation and diversification efforts, to jointly study the possibility of developing a wave power station off the coast of Santoña located in the Cantabria region in northern Spain.
+In July 2004, we entered into a development agreement, which we refer to as the Spain development agreement, with Iberdrola Energias Renovables II, S.A.
+(Iberdrola Energias), an affiliate of Iberdrola, Sociedad para el Desarrollo Regional de Cantabria, S.A., or SODERCAN, which is the industrial development agency of the Spanish region of Cantabria, and Instituto para la Diversificacion y Ahorro de la Energia, S.A., or IDAE, a Spanish government agency dedicated to energy conservation and diversification efforts, to jointly study the possibility of developing a wave power station off the coast of Santoña located in the Cantabria region in northern Spain.
 Total Eolica S.A., an affiliate of Total, joined the development agreement in June 2005.
 In January 2006, we completed the assessment phase of the project, which included an assessment of wave energy resources at the site, feasibility analysis for deployment at the site, determination of capacity and design, and an estimation of investments needed for the project as well as anticipated costs for operation, maintenance and repairs.
 Expenses associated with this phase were shared among the parties to the agreement based on agreed upon percentages.
-As of April 30, 2007, we had invested less than \$0.1 million for our share of the assessment phase funding, and had recognized revenue of approximately \$0.3 million under the assessment phase.
+As of April 30, 2007 and 2008, we had invested less than \$0.1 million for our share of the assessment phase funding, and had recognized revenue of approximately \$0.3 million under the assessment phase.

 In July 2006, Iberdrola Energias Marinas de Cantabria, S.A., or Iberdrola Cantabria, was formed for the purpose of constructing and operating a wave power station off the coast of Santoña, Spain.
 Iberdrola Energias is the largest shareholder of Iberdrola Cantabria.
 Total Eolica, SODERCAN, IDAE and we each have minority ownership positions.
-Expenses will be shared among the parties to the agreement based on agreed upon percentages.
+Funding is shared among the parties to the agreement based on agreed upon percentages which reflect the parties' anticipated ownership interest in the wave power station.
 We own 10% of Iberdrola Cantabria.